montoyamoraga/tiny-trainable-instruments/docs/md/installation.md

 Now you can run the Jupyter Lab tool with `jupyter-lab`.
 This will open a tab on your browser to navigate through the files in your computer and allow you run code and read the documentation.

-The code for Instrument1 and Instrument 2 is written using Jupyter notebooks, which have the extension .ipynb, and are located on the folder instruments/.
+The code for input-gesture and input-speech is written using Jupyter notebooks, which have the extension .ipynb, and are located on the folder instruments/.

 The documentation is written in several Markdown files with extension .md.
 These files are on the folder docs/, which includes an index on README.md.